misdoro/JavaNodeSwDoc/source/plugin-datamodel.rst

 Imagine that we have the scenario of many-to-many relation through a separate table.
-For the previous example, let's add a table **'artistAlbums'** with three columns, **'id'**, **'artistId'** and **'albumId'** Table **'albums'** doesn't any more contain the 'artistID' column, but both forward and reverse relations are still called **'albumArtists'** and **'artistAlbums'**
+For the previous example, let's add a table **'artistAlbums'** with three columns, **'id'**, **'artistId'** and **'albumId'** Table **'albums'** does not contain the 'artistID' column any more, but both forward and reverse relations are still called **'albumArtists'** and **'artistAlbums'**

 If we need to select artists that released albums both in 1980 and 1990,